nsip/naplan-results-reporting/README.md

 ## Release Notes

-The objects described here are proposed for inclusion in the Australian Schools Data Model - SIF-AU 3.4.x (see [SIF spec](http://specification.sifassociation.org/Implementation/AU/1.4/html/); we expect that the definition of the dataset will be refined in the next few months, through discussion with both the National Assessment Platform developers, ACARA and the Test Administration Authorities.
+The objects described here have been included in the Australian Schools Data Model - SIF-AU 3.4.1 (see [SIF spec](http://specification.sifassociation.org/Implementation/AU/3.4.1/html/).

-NSIP will be working with all jurisdictions and system stakeholders to refine the dataset to final status as quickly as possible.

 If you have any questions about the schemas, the datasets or how to effectively use SIF Frameworks or other tools NSIP provides please contact us directly at info@nsip.edu.au